mobizt/FirebaseClient/README.md

 `<expire>`The expiry period in seconds (less than 3600), 3300 is the default value.

-- ### No Authentication
+- ### NoAuth (Non-Authentication)

 The [NoAuth](examples/App/AppInitialization/NoAuth/NoAuth.ino) provider class, allows you to skip all auth data in the request that sent to the Firebase services.

-You have to set the security rules for the Firebase and Google services to allow read and write access with unconditional.
+The security rules should allow read and write access without conditiona.

-This used for testing only and should not use in production.
+This is suitable for testing and should not use in production.

-- ### Custom Token Authorization
+- ### CustomToken (ID Token Authorization Using Custom Token)

-With [CustomToken](examples/App/AppInitialization/TokenAuth/CustomToken/CustomToken.ino) provider class, you are able to set the custom token (signed JWT token) that created and taken from other sources e.g. Firebase and Admin SDK apps, to use in the internal ID token exchanging process.
+With [CustomToken](examples/App/AppInitialization/TokenAuth/CustomToken/CustomToken.ino) provider class, you are able to set the custom token (custom claims signed JWT token) that generated from other Firebase client apps.

-The available parameters in class constructor are following.
+The available parameters in the class constructor are the following.

 ```cpp
 CustomToken::CustomToken(<api_key>, <custom_token>, <expire_in_seconds>)